content row

 What is ACE?

 ACE Performance is a development process that helps employees and supervisors work together to achieve personal, departmental, and organizational goals.
-Here's how it works:
+The following steps can all be completed on the ACE Performance Document available for download from the Additional Resources section below:

 The first step in ACE Performance is Align, which allows supervisors to provide job clarity.
+This process should occur at the beginning of the performance year, June.
+This also can coincide with your end of year evaluation conversation with your supervisor.
 Job functions should be reviewed by supervisors with their employees along with other duties assigned, tasks, goals, initiatives and contributions to the department's mission and success.
+This process allows supervisors and employees to work together to achieve goals for the upcoming year.

 Auburn Core Values and Leadership Principles